F.C. Morobe Wawens

-Morobe Wawens are a professional football club founded in late 2017 and based in Morobe, Papua New Guinea.
+Morobe Wawens are a professional soccer club founded in late 2017 and based in Morobe, Papua New Guinea.

 The club took part in their debut Papua New Guinea National Soccer League season in 2018, finishing second in the regular season and as a result, qualifying for the 2019 OFC Champions League at the first time of asking.

 History

 The club was founded shortly before the 2018 Papua New Guinea National Soccer League season, declaring interest in their participation as early as December 2017.
 They were confirmed as participants ahead of the new season in early January.

 The side started relatively slowly in the campaign, losing their opening match against the previous season's runners-up Madang FC 3–1 after being a goal up, before a narrow 2–1 win over fellow debutants Buang FC allowed them to get their first points on the board.
 On February 10, the club secured a shock 2–1 victory over NSL veterans Besta PNG United after being a goal down at half-time.
 A 3–2 defeat to reigning champions Toti City followed, before a 10–1 win over Buang followed, with the side becoming only the second club to ever score double-digits in National Soccer League history, following Hekari United's 10–0 victory over Besta PNG United in the 2009–10 season.

 As the season progressed, Wawens continued their good form and went into the latter stages of the season in second place, a position which would qualify them for the 2019 OFC Champions League.
 This final placing, as well as their qualification for the playoffs, was confirmed on the final matchday, 16 May 2018, after Besta PNG failed to beat Southern Strikers in their game in hand, leaving Wawens two points clear of the third-placed side.

 In the semi-finals, played on 20 May 2018, Wawens were narrowly beaten to the final by Besta PNG United, a side they had beaten home and away in the regular season.
 Wawens went down 1–0, and went on to play Madang FC in the third-place playoff the following weekend, which they won 2–0.